lirantal/essential-nodejs-security-book/manuscript/xss.md

 <button onClick="alert('xss')">Submit</button>
 ```

-The risk presented with this attack is that web applications that attempt to blacklist or filter so-called risky HTML tags like the script tags will fail in this case where the attacker is able to inject JavaScript code to the page by including it as part of the allowed DOM events.
+The risk presented with this attack is that web applications that attempt to use a denylist or filter so-called risky HTML tags like the script tags will fail in this case where the attacker is able to inject JavaScript code to the page by including it as part of the allowed DOM events.

 More resources to get acquainted with XSS related injection: